In this article, we will show you how you can open the door or the trunk on a Ford with a dead battery.

 Ford Focus engine mounts may also be referred to as motor mount or engine isolator.
 The passenger side engine mount is oil-filled (hydraulic mount).

-The passenger side engine mounts on Ford Focus can fail which can lead to engine vibrations to be felt in the cabin.
-Replacing Ford Focus mounts is a very easy procedure and takes about one to two hours per mount.
+The passenger side engine mounts on Ford Focus can fail, leading to engine vibrations to be felt in the cabin.
+Replacing Ford Focus mounts is an effortless procedure and takes about one to two hours per mount.